box/developer.box.com/guides/metadata/fields/multi-select.md

 ### Remove an option

 Removing an option from a `multiSelect` field can be achieved through the `removeMultiSelectOption` operation.
-The operation expects `fieldKey` to be set to the key of the `multiSelect` field to change, and a `multiSelectOptionKey` to be set to the key of the field option to remove.
+The operation expects the `fieldKey` to be set to the key of the `multiSelect` field to change, and a `multiSelectOptionKey` to be set to the key of the field option to remove.